 Check out this 1944 film about Mackinac Island (Don’t forget to turn up your speakers) The charm and beauty of this famous Island will never change.
 Come visit to see for yourself.

 When you ride the Shepler’s Mackinac Island Ferry over to the Island, you will have the choice of either riding down below or on the top deck of the boat.
 The views are spectacular and provide great photo opportunities.

 Explore Mackinac Island

-- Visit historic cemeteries
+- Visit Arch Rock, historic cemeteries, Anne’s Tablet.

 To explain the differences in the spelling of Mackinac vs. Mackinaw…I have included a recent article written by Joe Grimm of the Detroit Free Press.
 We are sure that you will find this piece amusing and interesting.

 You Haven’t Lived Here Until…You finally learn to say Mackinac

 How do you say it?
 It ends in “awe,” never “ack”.
 Never, ever.
 Make Mackinac rhyme with Saginaw.
 Doesn’t that sound nicer?
 If you simply MUST say “ack”, you can call the bridge “The Big Mac.”
 That’s the only time you can say “ack”.